CaixaPay Tops 24-Hour Trading Volume of $26.00 (CXP)

 Buying and Selling CaixaPay

-It is usually not presently possible to purchase alternative cryptocurrencies such as CaixaPay directly using U.S. dollars.
-Investors seeking to acquire CaixaPay should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CaixaPay using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as CaixaPay directly using U.S. dollars.
+Investors seeking to acquire CaixaPay should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase CaixaPay using one of the aforementioned exchanges.

 Receive News & Updates for CaixaPay Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CaixaPay and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.